Multiply robust estimation of causal effects under principal ignorability: Introduction

 Previously, \citet{ding2017principal} establish some preliminary results for estimating the PCEs in randomized experiments including an identification formula based on weighting and the corresponding estimators for each PCE with and without adjusting for covariates.
-Their model-assisted estimator adjusting for covariates is neither doubly robust nor semiparametrically efficient.
+Their model-assisted estimator adjusts for covariates but is neither doubly robust nor semiparametrically efficient.
 So even in randomized experiments, the theory for estimating the PCEs is incomplete.
 We discuss a broader class of treatment assignments in both randomized experiments and unconfounded observational studies, providing two additional identification formulas for each PCE and proposing more principled estimators based on the EIFs.
-Our new estimators dominate those in \citet{ding2017principal} and we recommend using them in data analysis.
+Our new estimators outperform those in \citet{ding2017principal} and we recommend using them in data analyses.

 The rest of this paper proceeds as follows.
 Section \ref{sec:Notation-and-assumptions} introduces notation and assumptions for identification.
 Section \ref{sec:Nonparametric-identification} presents three different identification formulas and the corresponding estimators of the PCEs.
 Section \ref{sec:Semiparametric-efficiency-theory} derives the EIFs, proposes novel estimators, and shows the triple robustness of the estimators.
-Section~\ref{sec:covbalancing} establishes the balancing properties of the treatment probability and principal score, and discusses an alternative estimation strategy for them based on these balancing properties.
-Section~\ref{sec:extention} extends the identification and estimation results to settings under randomization, strong monotonicity, and sensitivity analysis without assuming principal ignorability.
 Section \ref{sec:Simulation} uses simulation to evaluate the finite-sample properties of the estimators, and Section \ref{sec:Applications} applies the novel estimators to two observational studies.
-Section \ref{sec:Discussion} concludes with potential extensions.
-The supplementary material contains the proofs, and a publicly available program implements the estimators, available at \url{https://github.com/shuyang1987/pace}.
+Section \ref{sec:Discussion} concludes.
+The supplementary material contains the technical details including some extensions and the proofs.